 He is also known as Prins Pils, which refers to his love of beer.
 But he is also famously sporty, skating the Elfstedentocht and (former) member of the International Olympic Committee.

 Maxima, Queen of The Netherlands is the daughter of Jorge Zorreguieta, who was part of the government during the military dictatorship of Jorge Videla in Argentina.
 Her father was not therefore not invited to the marriage ceremony.

 Rutger Hauer is a Dutch actor born in 1944 who moved to Hollywood to pursue a successful international career.
 You might have seen him in Nighthawks, Blade Runner, Blind Fury, Flesh & Blood or Escape from Sobibor.

 In Holland, Rutger Hauer has made a lasting impression with the film Turks Fruit (Turkish Delight), after the book by Dutch writer Jan Wolkers, where he plays a bohemian artist in 70s Amsterdam.

 In The Netherlands, Rutger Hauer became famous when he played Floris in 1969, a television series by Paul Verhoeven.
 Paul Verhoeven later became very big in Hollywood, directing films like RoboCop (1987), Total Recall (1990) en Basic Instinct (1992) .

 5. DJ Tiësto and Armin van Buuren

 How long the names of Tiësto and Armin van Buuren and, recently DJ Hardwell will stay famous, time can only tell.
-Fact is The Netherlands has produced some very famous dj’s in the last 10 years.
+The fact is The Netherlands has produced some very famous DJ’s in the last 10 years.